Who Really Created Us: Truth Still up for Grabs

 So Obvious - and yet Ignored

-The convincing elegance of their presentation is mocking all those logical turnoffs of both - our having evolved from an ape-like creature, and our being created out of nothing by a celestial Dude.
+Indeed, the convincing elegance of their presentation is mocking all those logical turnoffs of both---our having evolved from an ape-like creature, and our being created out of nothing by a celestial Dude.

-So, even though they haven't come up as yet (or it only seems so) with some conclusive evidence that we were genetically engineered by space visitors who crossed their genome with the one of a primates of those times - they are still my favorites in that particular arena of scientific/religious discussions.
+So, even though they haven't come up as yet (or it only seems so) with some conclusive evidence that we were genetically engineered by space visitors who crossed their genome with the one of primates of those times---they are still my favorites in that particular arena of scientific/religious discussion.

 Some Things Simply Don't Add-Up